All Episodes

 They're keeping a program where in the individual market, the insurance companies will continue to lose money.

-If you keep in the idea that you can buy insurance any time when you're sick, and then you keep in the idea that we're not going to have the individual mandate, they go bankrupt.
+If you keep in the idea that you can buy insurance anytime when you're sick, and then you keep in the idea that we're not going to have the individual mandate, they go bankrupt.

 They want subsidies.

-Every one of the insurance companies says, Oh, yeah, we want guaranteed issue, but we want subsidies because it doesn't work in the marketplace.
+Every one of the insurance companies says, oh, yeah, we want guaranteed issue, but we want subsidies because it doesn't work in the marketplace.

 And none of them are advocates of actually lowering the cost of insurance because that's not in their best interest.

-Every consumer in our country, every individual will be able to join an association, and we will force the insurance companies to come on bended knee to the Consumer.
+What I want is a plan, and this is in my replacement plan, that empowers every consumer, every consumer in our country, every individual will be able to join an association, and we will force the insurance companies to come on bended knee to the consumer.

-Right now, every consumer is at the behest of these behemoth insurance companies that have all the power and they say take it or leave it.
+Right now, every consumer is at the behest of these behemoth insurance companies that have all the power, and they say take it or leave it.

 Under my plan, every farmer in the country through the Farm Bureau could join an association.